NA clears public hanging for child rapists

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The National Assembly approved on Friday with a sizeable majority a resolution demanding public hanging for rapists of minors.
+ISLAMABAD: The National Assembly approved on Friday with a sizable majority a resolution demanding public hanging for rapists of minors.

 Meanwhile, Minister for Human Rights Shireen Mazari also spoke out against the resolution.